TheDigitalFrontier/entity-disambiguation/README.md

     $ poetry install

+Set up the new virtual environment as a Jupyter Notebook kernel.
+You can set the kernel name `--name ac297r` to what you want, but for consistency the suggested name is recommended.

+    $ poetry run python -m ipykernel install --user --name ac297r

 Install pre-commit hooks for code style.
-Every time you perform a `git commit`, the pre-commit hooks will run to sort dependencies and ask you to make necessary style changes
+Every time you perform a `git commit`, the pre-commit hooks will run to sort dependencies and ask you to fix changes they can't apply automatically

     $ poetry run pre-commit install

-### 3. Contributing code
+### 3. Contributing code (every time)
 (Optional) to use the virtual environment with these dependencies

     $ poetry shell

+To use the virtual environment as your kernel in Jupyter Notebook

+# TODO

 Make sure you have the latest code in `master`